 Settling in Canada as a pharmacist offers numerous benefits, making it an attractive destination for professionals in the field.
 The countryโs world-class universal healthcare system ensures access to medical services without financial barriers.

-To smoothly transition into the Canadian workplace culture as a pharmacist, key tips include:
+To smoothly transition into the Canadian workplace culture as a pharmacist, five key tips include:

 - Research provincial pharmacy regulations and employer expectations